ttab/textbit/README.md

 ## Description

-An unstyled editable component with an easy to use plugin framework for creating custom rich text editors in React applications.
+An unstyled editor component with an easy to use plugin framework for creating custom rich text editors in React applications.
 Based on Slate.
 See [Slate documentation](https://docs.slatejs.org/) for more information on Slate.
-As it is early in development basic functionality and types can and will change.

 ## Development